Manjunathhs-0003/DocuFlex/README.md

 <h2>Current Progress</h2>
     <p>
         So far, user authentication, vehicle management, and document management features have been implemented.
 Email notifications are set up to alert users 10 days before document expiration.
 A scheduler (APScheduler) runs daily to check for expiring documents and send reminders.
-Finished with mail and sms services. working on renewal window.
+Finished till Logging!!!
     </p>
     <p>Contributions are WELCOME!!</p>